microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Invoke-MgRecordCommunicationCallResponse.md

 		"*"
 	)
 }
-Invoke-MgRecordCommunicationCallResponse -CallId $callId -BodyParameter $params
+Invoke-MgBetaRecordCommunicationCallResponse -CallId $callId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgRecordCommunicationCallResponse Cmdlet.
+This example shows how to use the Invoke-MgBetaRecordCommunicationCallResponse Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS